im2fast4u/im2fast4u.github.io/_posts/2025-08-06-post-galaxy-fighters-game.md

 date: 2025-08-06
 ---

 This blog post is here to show you one of the awesome games I have developed in Python.
-This game is available on GitHub.
+You can see the code for this game on GitHub.
 You will see what is in it, how the controls work, etc. I will also show you how to run the game so you can play it too.
 But now let's dive into it!

 This game is called [Galaxy-Fighters](https://github.com/im2fast4u/Galaxy-Fighters).
 It is a 2-player game.
 Each player has a ship, and you can shoot bullets from that ship.
 You also have 10 lives, and if you get hit by a bullet you lose a life.
 Your goal is to defeat the opposing player by firing bullets, while dodging the opposing player's bullets.